mickfuzz/dyne_docs/src/terminal/docs/30-kedit-kwrite-kate.md

 You might have also noticed the little minus symbols and lines in the left margin.
 This is part of what is known as *code folding*.
-KWrite tries to match up \"if\" statements with the corresponding \"fi\",
-\"for\" with \"done\", and so on.
+KWrite tries to match up "if" statements with the corresponding "fi", "for" with "done", and so on.
 Clicking on the minus symbol collapses the block, which can be useful if you are reading through a script and are interested in viewing what comes before and after a block, but not what\'s inside it.
 There are many more helpful features that KWrite